 Port Equipment Company Maritime Logistics Market Assessment (2016-2017)

-A private Australia Asia-based company that supplies industrial logistics products to the seaport sector retained Wave Point Consulting.
+A private Australia Asia-based company that supplies industrial logistics products to the port industry retained Wave Point Consulting.
 Port and shipping consultants used existing secondary data sources and our market knowledge to identify screening criteria to establish priorities for more in-depth market research for the client.
 The strategic review covered the stevedores’, ports/marine terminals and overall volume of cargo handled (export, import, domestic, or transshipped) that may be suitable for the company’s cargo handling equipment.
-We identified common maritime logistics practices, and cargo handling and shipping activities, drawing attention to the distinct regional characteristics and trends that will have an impact on the company’s growth strategy.
-Subsequently, the client engaged our team to undertake in-depth analysis in the Great Lakes and St. Lawrence Seaway regions of Canada and the United States and support a business development trip to North America by senior company executives.
+Our team identified common maritime logistics practices, and cargo handling and shipping activities, drawing attention to the distinct regional characteristics and trends that will have an impact on the company’s growth strategy.
+Subsequently, the client engaged our team to undertake in-depth analysis in the Great Lakes and St. Lawrence Seaway regions of Canada and the United States and support a port industry business development trip to North America by senior company executives.

 Seaport Marine Market Analysis (2017)

-The objective of this seaport consulting assignment was to provide a market analysis that fully considers the benefits and challenges associated with various maritime activities primarily of commercial vessels.
-The project also included developing recommendations on how possible redevelopment opportunities might be best aligned with the port’s master land use plan.
+The objective of this port industry consulting assignment was to provide a market analysis that fully considers the benefits and challenges associated with various maritime activities primarily of commercial vessels.
+The seaport project also included developing recommendations on how possible redevelopment opportunities might be best aligned with the port’s master land use plan.
+The Wave Point team relied on a mix of qualitative and quantitative methodologies and the subject matter expertise of team members to complete the project.
 The results of the market findings along with an analysis of the airside, landside and waterside constraints and considerations were used to prepare a Strengths, Weaknesses, Opportunities, Threats (SWOT) analysis.
-The Wave Point team relied on a mix of qualitative and quantitative methodologies and the subject matter expertise of team members to complete the project.

 Agricultural Supply Chain & Logistics Project (2015)